Upinel/localhost.direct/README.md

 - 2019-Feb-24 SSL project

 ## Credit:
-This project is entirely our own spending and sharing to the world with no charge.
-We also will not know how you use the localhost.direct and do not able to collect any information from you.
+This project is self-funded and shared freely with the community.
+We respect your privacy; your usage of localhost.direct is anonymous to us.
-Staring this project will be our energy to keep operating and maintenance the programme.
+Giving this project a star fuels our commitment to maintaining and improving it.

-If you wish to donate us, please donate to [paypal.me/Upinel](https://paypal.me/Upinel), it will be really lovely.
+*Donations* are welcomed at [paypal.me/Upinel](https://paypal.me/Upinel) and are deeply appreciated.

-## Special Thanks for Sponsoring this project via [paypal.me/Upinel](https://paypal.me/Upinel) :)
+## A heartfelt thank you to the following sponsors via [paypal.me/Upinel](https://paypal.me/Upinel) :)
 - SkyArk Inc (UK)
 - Jackson Peak LLC
 - the Lancelot Limited